-I am drawn to investigating meaning, understanding, essence, nuance, and connection.
-Such orientations have placed my methodological goals firmly in the realm of qualitative inquiry.
-My investigative practices complement my research goals by utilizing methods that highlight multiple ways of knowing, feeling, and understanding, such as qualitative case study and the development of applied community work theory.
+I am drawn to investigating meaning, understanding, essence, nuance, and connection through qualitative research.
+My research methods highlight multiple ways of knowing, feeling, doing, and understanding.

 Izlar, J. (Forthcoming, 2021).
 The new social services: Organising community during ecosocial health crises.
 In P. Fronek & K. S. Rotabi, Social work in health emergencies: A global perspective.
 Routledge.

 Izlar, J. (In Preparation, 2021).
 Bring what you can, take what you need: Really Really Free Markets and alternative social welfare.

 Robinson, M. A., & Izlar, J., & Oliver, A. (2020).
 Opportunity beckons: A case for community practice within the classroom.
 Journal of Community Practice. doi: 10.1080/10705422.2020.1716426